Ikki Tousen: Synopsis

 In the Kantō region of Japan, seven high schools compete in a turf war for territorial supremacy: Nanyo Academy, Kyosho Academy, Seito Academy, Yoshu Academy, Rakuyo High School, Gogun High School, and Yoshu Private School.
 The fighters of each school bear the sacred jewels called magatama, which contains the essence of warriors from the Three Kingdoms era of Ancient China 1800 years ago, as well as their fates.

-Hakufu Sonsaku, the descendant of legendary conqueror Sun Ce, is a highly skilled fighter with a strong sense of personality who goes to Nanyo Academy where her cousin Koukin Shuuyu attends under her mother's request.
-Her destiny, as with her predecessor, was to conquer all of the schools.
-But there is a darker and more dangerous side to her fate, one that may change the entire course of history forever.
+Hakufu Sonsaku, the descendant of legendary conqueror Sun Ce, is a fighter who goes to Nanyo Academy where her cousin Koukin Shuuyu attends under her mother's request.

 Media

 Manga

 Ikki Tousen began serialization in the seinen manga magazine Comic GUM.
 The first bound volume was published by Wani Books in October 2000, with a total of 24 volumes available as of September 25, 2015.
-The manga was licensed in North America and the United Kingdom by Tokyopop under the title of Battle Vixens, and sold fifteen volumes between April 6, 2004 and April 27, 2010.
+The manga was licensed in North America and the United Kingdom by Tokyopop under the title of Battle Vixens, and sold fifteen volumes between April 6, 2004, and April 27, 2010.
 The manga is also licensed in Australia and New Zealand by Madman Entertainment, in France by Panini Comics, in Argentina and Spain by Editorial Ivrea, in Germany by Carlsen Comics (under the title of Dragon Girls), in Taiwan by Sharp Point Press, in Brazil by Nova Sampa.

 In October 2015, Shōnen Gahōsha announced that the sequel Shin Ikki Tousen would be serialized in Young King OURs magazine starting in its January 2016 issue released on November 30, 2015.